 Once you’ve got the simple skirt down, try your hand at a fitted pencil skirt.
 This skirt is made from soft, stretch fabric so it’s really comfortable, not binding.
 These instructions make it super simple and show you how to create your own pattern custom fitted to you.

-This super cute tank top is made from an old t shirt.
+This super cute tank top is made from an old t-shirt.
 Hooray for upcycling!
-Sew Caroline will tell you how to turn your tee into a tank in a few easy steps so you can rescue an old shirt and turn it into something fabulous!
+Follow the tutorial to turn your tee into a tank in a few easy steps so you can rescue an old shirt and turn it into something fabulous!

 A maxi skirt works in all seasons and almost all occasions.
 With this how-to, you’ll be able to make one in every color so you can live in effortless style until the end of time.

 Sewing Tip: Stretch fabrics can be tricky to sew on at first.
 Use a lot of pins to keep your edges from moving while you sew.
 To avoid puckered or wavy seams, make sure you’re not stretching your fabric as it moves through your sewing machine.
 Eventually, you might want to invest in a walking foot, which makes sewing stretch fabrics much easier.

 These shorts are so cute, you might want to make both gym and non-gym pairs.
 Purl Soho gives you a template to make your cuts and directions for assembly.

 This simple but stylish top would make a great summer bathing suit cover up, or a light layer for warm weather.
 Melissa from Polka Dot Chair shows you how to make this kimono top using a t- shirt to create your pattern.
 After you cut, you just have to hem all the edges and you’re done!

 So you want a scarf, but you don’t know how to knit or crochet?
 We’ve got you covered!
 These instructions will show you how to make one out of a light and comfy knit fabric so you can stay warm and cozy with just a few trims and stitches!